Kafū, aged forty-one.

 July 23rd.

-It was performed by the Osaka Bunraku Troupe.
+It was by the Osaka Bunraku-za troupe.

 July 24th.